What is your morning routine?

 On days you’re not settled in your home, are you able to adapt your routine to fit in with a different environment?

+It is definitely trickier, especially when I’m on the road several times a month for speaking engagements, but I make a point to keep up with as many of my morning routines as possible.
+These morning practices are what fuel me, so keeping up with them is not about willpower—I genuinely look forward to it, and it keeps me grounded while traveling.
 It doesn’t feel like I have to stick to any set list of activities, it is more about starting my day in a way that is most energizing, which comes from stacking up things that I want to do.

 What do you do if you fail to follow your morning routine, and how does this influence the rest of your day?

 I also keep the mindset that it is never too late to fit in my morning routine.
-If I get interrupted or am unable to do it at 6:00am, there is no reason I can’t take a break in the middle of the day and take a time out for myself.
+If I get interrupted or am unable to do it first thing, there is no reason I can’t take a break in the middle of the day and take a time out for myself.
 If I meditate and read at 1:00pm, for example, sometimes it is the perfect reset in the midst of a crazy day.

 On a great day, I am meditating and reading during breaks at least two or three times throughout the day!
 Morning, noon and night :)

 The goal of any routine is not perfection, but intention and small steps.
 Just commit to doing a few small things that recharge you every day, and don’t be too hard on yourself if your routines go haywire sometimes due to big life events, projects, or new people in your life.
 This is a lesson I learn and re-learn constantly!
 I remind myself not to wait on incorporating new routines until I can do them tomorrow—aka perfectly or with copious time—but instead to do something small in that direction today.